Messianic Community in Smyrna

 Yeshua has no corrections for Smyrna because he knows their faith and their fate.
 They are going to suffer at the hands of the Adversary and be tested for “ten days.”
 ‘Ten days’ may be an allusion to the ‘Ten Days of Awe’ following the fall Feast of Trumpets.
 Whether literal or not, these ‘ten days’ will test the faith of the believers in Smyrna.
 They will be persecuted and face death at the hands of those who are used by satan.
 Smyrna’s faithfulness to Yeshua will be their witness and will result in an eternal reward –– the Crown of Life promised to those who love Elohim (James 1:10).

 “And I saw the souls of those who had been beheaded for testifying about Yeshua and proclaiming the Word of God, also those who had not worshipped the beast or its image and had not received the mark on their foreheads and on their hands.
 They came to life and ruled with the Messiah for a thousand years….”
 (Revelation 20:4).

 “Those [in Smyrna] who have ears, let them hear what the Spirit, Ruach haKodesh [the holy wind] is saying to the Messianic community.”

-Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out and the new covenant was instituted (Acts 2:2).
-With the arrival of the new covenant, men and women who obey the message of Yeshua are given new hearts and a renewed spirit.
-The Ruach haKodesh gives them ‘ears to hear what the Spirit is saying’ so they can obey His voice.
+Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out (Acts 2:2).
+With the arrival of the new covenant, men and women who obey the message of Yeshua and the Kingdom are given new hearts and a renewed spirit.
+The Ruach haKodesh gives them “ears to hear what the Spirit is saying” so they can obey His voice.